Specifications for the organisation of the Micro Cup – World Championship –

 9. Infrastructure

-a.
-Dimensions: shall allow an olympic course of at least 1 nautical mile upwind leg or up-and-down of 2 nautical miles.
+The dimensions shall allow an Olympic course of at least 1 nautical mile upwind leg or up-and-down of 2 nautical miles (recommended);

-b.
-Depths shall be no less than 2 metres over the entire sailing area.
+Depths shall be no less than 2 metres over the entire sailing area;

-c.
-The sailing area shall be sheltered in order to limit waves to no more than 2 metres.
+The sailing area shall be sheltered in order to limit waves to no more than 2 metres; As district and estuary can be chosen inland waters as well as coastal waters;

-d.
-Courses should not extend to more than 5 nautical miles from a shelter.
+They should not extend to more than 5 nautical miles from a shelter / shore;

-e.
-Safe Berths or moorings, reserved for the competitors, shall be available for all boats, with a depth of no less than 1,30 metre.
+Safe Berths or moorings, reserved for the competitors, shall be available for all boats, with a depth of no less than 1,50 metre.
 For moorings, a shuttle service shall be organised in due time before and after the races.

 • a measurement hall, with a hard floor of at least 12 by 6 metres for sails measurement; in this hall, a measurement table of 8 by 2,70 metres and a height of 0,90 metre is highly recommended; a second smaller measurement table for headsails is recommended if the number of competitors implies two sail measurement teams;